DessertsLab/Sachima/README.rst

 .. end-badges

-Sachima is a package for Data Analyst who wants to get capabilities of Data Engineer:
+Sachima is a package for Data Analyst:

 - Publishing your python codes as a http/rpc api.
 - Working with BI platform Superset.